-Short term debtors and creditors are carried at cost as this is a fair approximation of their value.
+Short term debtors and creditors are carried at cost as this is fair approximation of their value.

-36. Nature and Extent of Risks Arising from Financial Instruments
+36. Nature and Extent of Risks Arising from Financial Instruments to the Authority.

 The Authority's activities expose it to a variety of financial risks: